 Wheaton Precious Metals will be the largest gold and silver-focussed company in London when it lists

-Wheaton Precious Metals Corp (TSE:WPM)(LON:WPM), one of the most successful of all the Canadian royalty and streaming companies, with a market capitalisation of upwards of C$26bn, has listed its shares in London.
+Wheaton Precious Metals Corp (TSE:WPM), one of the most successful of all the Canadian royalty and streaming companies, with a market capitalisation of upwards of C$30bn, is to list its shares in London during the fourth quarter of this year.

-The listing gives London-based investors the opportunity to invest in a major precious metals company for the first time since Randgold was gobbled up by Barrick last year.
+The listing will give London-based investors the opportunity to invest in a major precious metals company for the first time since Randgold was gobbled up by Barrick last year.

-There have been some contenders in the absence of Randgold – but rivals Centamin (LON:CEY), Highland Gold, Fresnillo (LON:FRES), Polymetal and South American-focussed Hochschild are all worth considerably less.
+There have been some contenders in the absence of Randgold – Centamin (LON:CEY), the Egyptian-focussed gold miner, is currently worth around GBP2bn, Highland Gold, the erstwhile Abramovich vehicle, is worth just over GBP1bn, Fresnillo (LON:FRES), the silver specialist, is worth GBP9bn, Russian gold producer Polymetal is valued at GBP8bn, and South American-focussed Hochschild is worth GBP1.2bn.

-None of these, including Wheaton Precious, quite reaches up to the scale of the world’s greatest precious metals specialists, notably Barrick (NYSE:GOLD), worth just over US$46bn, and Newmont (NYSE:NEM), worth US$47bn.
+But none of these quite reaches up to the scale of the world’s greatest precious metals specialists, notably Barrick (NYSE:GOLD), worth just over US$50bn, and Newmont (NYSE:NEM), worth US$52bn.

-Aside from the major gold producers, in terms of size, only a couple of other major streaming and royalty companies run Wheaton Precious Metals close, in particular Franco Nevada (TSE:FNV) which is worth somewhat more, with a market capitalisation of C$33bn.
+Aside from the major gold producers, only the other major streaming and royalty companies run Wheaton Precious Metals close, in particular Franco Nevada (TSE:FNV) which is worth somewhat more, with a market capitalisation of C$35bn.

 To be sure, as a streaming company, Wheaton Precious is offering a different business model to the major gold producers, but historically at least, and to Canadian investors, that has been a strength rather than a weakness.